mezo-org/mezod/docs/rfc/rfc-2.md

 sidecar separate makes the experience consistent with the Skip protocol sidecar we want to integrate as a price oracle, and better prepares us for future generations of sidecars, as described in the Future Work section.
-This option also allows to incorporate an additional bridge validator logic such as Schnorr or tECDSA key and signature generation that may not be straightforward to implement in the validator given no support for sending arbitrary network messages.
+This option also allows to incorporate an additional bridge-back logic such as Schnorr or tECDSA key and signature generation that may not be straightforward to implement in the validator given no support for sending arbitrary network messages.